3.5.3 |

 anafactiveness.

-When anafactiveness in the field of interpersonal relations is a
+When anafactiveness in the field of interpersonal relations is a general

-by the genuine concern for each other's well-being can
+genuine concern for each other's well-being can be called "siblinghood" or

-the brotherhood or (brotherhood and) sisterhood
+Siblinghood transcends the brotherhood or sisterhood

-unity of the social whole.
-(Solidum from which it derives,
+solidarity stresses the unity of the social whole.

-means whole sum and is akin to holos which means
+(Solidum from which it derives, means whole sum and is akin

-whole or safe.)
 The community of interests and objectives

 so typical of solidarity does in the case of anafactive motives